manikanth02/rd-namaste-react-notes/Chapter 02 - Igniting our App/Theory/IgnitingOurAppTheory.md

 - Bundlers help manage dependencies between files, ensuring that they are included in the correct order and that any redundant code is eliminated.
 This process not only speeds up the loading of web pages but also aids in organizing and maintaining a project's codebase.
 - In addition to bundling, many modern bundlers offer features like minification (removing unnecessary characters to make files smaller), transpilation (converting newer code syntax to older versions for wider compatibility), and code splitting (breaking code into smaller chunks to load only what's needed for each page).

+so it is doing

+1.minification(removing unnecessary code to make files smaller)

+2.transpilation(Converting newer syntax to older version for wider compatibility)

+3.Compatability -> (A state in which two things exits or occur without  conflict or problems)

 Webpack, Parcel, and Rollup are examples of popular bundlers used in web development.

 ## Q What's `Webpack`?
 Why do we need it?